 Please contact OSA during the test administration if there is a circumstance where it might not be appropriate to invalidate a student's test result.
 For example, the NYSAA test window is open, and a student was tested at an incorrect grade level.
 The district can amend the student's grade level in EP and test the student at the correct grade level while the test window is open.
 In these circumstances, OSA will work with district administrators to provide further guidance.
-If such circumstances occur, the administrator should notify OSA immediately for further assistance.
+OSA immediately for further If such circumstances o assistance. ccur, the administrator should notify